 Education Programs FAQs

 We operate rain or shine, unless the weather is dangerous.
 In the case of dangerous weather, we will notify you of program cancellation a couple of hours before your trip and will attempt to reschedule for a later date.
-We also find that teachers know best what their students are able to tolerate.
-Please keep in mind that if you do decide to cancel, we may not be able to reschedule your trip.
+We also find that teachers know best what their students can tolerate.
+Please keep in mind that if you decide to cancel, we may not be able to reschedule your trip.
 Also note that there are no enclosed shelters near/on the Farm when gauging the comfort of student participation.